tsudalab/PepGAN/README.md

   python main.py -g pepgan -t real -d data/output_amp.txt

-* To run PepGAN on your own sequences you have to train activity predictor first using own data via following command:
+* To run PepGAN on your own sequences you have to train activity predictor first using own data (positive and negative samples) via following command:

   python classifiertrain.py